InvisibleUp/uvmac/README.md

 # µvMac 0.37.0

+***THIS CODEBASE IS INCOMPLETE AND DOES NOT CURRENTLY COMPILE TO A USABLE PRODUCT.
+ALSO, IT IS NOT UNDER ACTIVE DEVELOPMENT.***

 Forked from Mini vMac v36.4 by Paul C. Pratt (http://www.gryphel.com/c/minivmac), which was forked from vMac by Philip "PC" Cummins (http://www.vmac.org/main.html)

 µvMac (micro vMac) is a small, simple emulator for early Motorola 68000 based emulators.
 Currently we support systems from the original Macintosh 128K all the way up to the Macintosh II.